 The Grand Lake Theater is beautiful beyond all description.
 Even more absurdly so with the Doggie Diner‘s three superstars Manny, Moe, and Jack in attendance — the Holy Dogminican Trio, whose noses you rub for luck.
 In the Bay Area, nothing says “THIS EVENT IS GOING TO BE COOL” like the Dogs’ Heads parked out front.
 Score, with thanks to John Law of Laughing Squid.

-My New Yorker friends — who don’t like talking about the Gulf debacle at all, either — waded through the dust in the dark of the fallen towers and brought meals to their dusty gray injured bretheren, and brave firefighters and emergency medical workers, and tried to make them laugh after gathering gourmet food all day for them … so they don’t want to hear about how forces within our own borders, on our own soil, controlling all our public interests while catering to their drinking buddies behind corporate shields, are constantly contriving new ways to murder people in the name of engineering a shock-doctrine apocalyptic event in order to dig the claws in deeper.
+Our New Yorker friends — who don’t like talking about the Gulf debacle at all, either — waded through the dust in the dark of the fallen towers and brought meals to their dusty gray injured bretheren, and brave firefighters and emergency medical workers, and tried to make them laugh after gathering gourmet food all day for them … so they don’t want to hear about how forces within our own borders, on our own soil, controlling all our public interests while catering to their drinking buddies behind corporate shields, are constantly contriving new ways to murder people.

 But they are.
 So ladies hold events about it.

-And to those wolves in the throne room we would say: Sorry about your tiny penises, seek help for your psychopathic narcissism, and get out of my house and away from my money.
+And to those wolves in the throne room we would say: Seek help for your psychopathic narcissism, and get out of our house and away from our money.
 We don’t even want your help fixing the Gulf.
 The Cajun Navy can do that.
 We just want you to fork over the money you stole, stop spraying chemical weapons all over us, and go take a long walk off a short pier.